puniverse/pulsar/docs/manual/index.md

 ## Channels {#channels}

 Channels are queues used to pass messages between strands (remember, strands are a general name for threads and fibers).
+If you are familiar with Go, Pulsar channels are like Go channels.
 The call

     (channel)